Update-Efficient Error-Correcting Product-Matrix Codes: Encoding and Decoding schemes for Product-Matrix MBR Codes

 Since $\bar{C}$ is also a cyclic code, it can be arranged as a systematic code. $G_k$ is then given by

 where

 and $b_i(x)=b_{i0}+b_{i1}x+\cdots+b_{i(n-k-1)}x^{n-k-1}.$ It is easy to see that $G$ with $G_k$ as a submatrix is still a least-update-complexity matrix.
-The advantage of a systemic code will become clear in the decoding procedure of the MBR code.
+The advantage of a systematic code will become clear in the decoding procedure of the MBR code.

+We now consider the number of encoded symbols that need to be updated while a single data symbol is modified.
+First, we assume that the modified data symbol is located in $A_1$.
+If the modified data symbol is located in the diagonal of $A_1$, $(n-k+1)$ encoded symbols need to be updated; otherwise, there are two corresponding encoding symbols in $A_1$ modified such that $2(n-k+1)$ encoded symbols need to be updated.
+Next, we assume that the modified data symbol is located in $A_2$.
+Then $(n-k+1)+(n-d+1)=2n-k-d+2$ encoded symbols need to be updated.